-ColourSpace is excited to announce that we are partnering with Liverpool Hospital on an exciting pilot program to bring local art to the Hospital in a way that both improves the healing environment, whilst also supporting local artists.
+ColourSpace is working with Liverpool Hospital and Bankstown-Lidcombe Hospital on an exciting program that brings local art to Hospitals in a way that both improves the healing environment, whilst also supporting local artists.

-Furthermore, this Program is established in line with the South Western Sydney Health and Arts Strategic Plan 2018-23’s recommendation on connecting and involving the local community, as well as being a broader part of Liverpool Hospital’s redevelopment.
+Furthermore, this Program is established in line with the South Western Sydney Health and Arts Strategic Plan 2018-23’s recommendation on connecting and involving the local community, as well as being a broader part of the Hospitals’ redevelopment.

-If you’ve previously registered for the Liverpool Exhibition Program and have submitted artworks earlier, your profile will still exist along with your previously submitted artworks.
-They will all count as part of your submission for the Second Exhibition.
-In other words, if you have an existing account, all you need to do is review whether you’re happy to re-submit the same artworks for the Second Exhibition.
+If you’ve previously registered for the Liverpool Exhibition Program and have submitted artworks previously, your profile is still active along with your previously submitted artworks.
+They will all count as part of your submission for both exhibitions.
+In other words, if you have an existing account, all you need to do is sign in and review whether you’re happy for your current artworks to be included for both Liverpool and Bankstown-Lidcombe Hospital exhibitions.
 If not, please delete them from your profile and re-submit any new artworks.

 About the Exhibition Program

-We are transforming the Ambulatory Ward into a gallery filled with local artwork that is changed every 3 months.
+We are transforming various wards and thoroughfares into galleries filled with local artwork that is changed every 3 months.
 Each exhibition will be curated around particular themes based on a combination of pre-approved suggestions from the hospital (see below), as well as depending on what works you submit to the Program.

-For other questions on how ColourSpace works for artists, please see our Frequently Asked Questions.
+For other questions on how ColourSpace works for artists, there is a Frequently Asked Questions on the registration page.

 What does the exhibition space look like?